-Why I Love Ireland
+Why I love Ireland

-There's an unvarnished informality about Ireland that I cherish, based on an implied assumption that life is a tangled, confusing struggle that all of us – irrespective of where we hail from, what our politics are and how we worship – have to negotiate to the best of our abilities.
+“There's an unvarnished informality about Ireland that I cherish, based on an implied assumption that life is a tangled, confusing struggle that all of us – irrespective of who we are and how we worship – have to negotiate to the best of our abilities.
 We're all in this together, come hell or high water, so we may as well be civil and share a moment when we can....”
 Read More

 Skip the Line: Guinness Storehouse Entrance Ticket